-Computer science is one of the fastest growing fields in the international and US markets and a computer science (CS) degree is a great way to break into this lucrative industry.
-The best candidates for a CS degree would be those that have a deep interest and passion for computing as it is an incredibly difficult major for those not comfortable with computers or technology.
+Computer science is one of the fastest-growing fields in the international and US markets and a computer science (CS) degree is a great way to break into this lucrative industry.
+The best candidates for a CS degree would be those who have a deep interest and passion for computing as it is an incredibly difficult major for those not comfortable with computers or technology.

 Pros and Cons of Getting a Computer Science Degree

 Computer science is a very broad and easily applicable field, so CS graduates have a great job market to look forward to when graduating.
-In addition to the flexibility of the degree, there’s high demand for skilled computer science majors and the computer science salary can be very high for even entry level positions.
+In addition to the flexibility of the degree, there’s a high demand for skilled computer science majors, and the computer science salary can be very high for even entry-level positions.
 On the other hand, a CS degree can be very difficult and many end up dropping out because of this.
 It is advised that only those interested in the science itself, not just the money, pursue a degree in computer science.

 Top Computer Science Schools

-U.S. News currently rates Carnegie Mellon University as the top rated CS degree.
-Graduates make an average of $72,000 at entry level positions.
-Massachusetts Institute of Technology is one of the most prestigous technology schools for a reason; their CS program has consistently been applauded as one of the best in the country.
+U.S. News & World Report currently rates Carnegie Mellon University as the top-rated CS degree.
+Massachusetts Institute of Technology is also one of the most prestigious technology schools for a reason; their CS program has consistently been applauded as one of the best in the country.
 Companies like Google and Microsoft regularly hire MIT graduates.
-Kaplan University is one of the best online schools.
+The University of Florida Gainesville, is one of the best online schools.
 It’s completely accredited and offers competitive pricing as well as flexible times.
 For those looking for a CS degree while working or taking care of a family, other highly-rated online programs are offered at City University of Seattle, Pace University (New York), and Saint Leo University to name just a few.

 Popular Computer Science Degree Jobs

-Game developers create the games that fuel the ever-growing game industry.
+Game developers create games that fuel the ever-growing game industry.
 Whether it’s for mobile game apps or console gaming, there is a huge demand for qualified game programmers.
 This field is difficult, with knowledge of complex math a necessity.
-The average salary for a game developer is $66,000.

 So: Is a Computer Science Degree Worth it?

 While there are many pros and cons of a computer science degree, the pros far outweigh the cons, particularly for those who are willing to get an advanced degree in computer science.
-Getting a CS degree is notoriously difficult, it is definitely worth it in the end.
-For those that manage to stick it out throughout the course of the program, there are many good things to look forward to.
-There’s prestige for being able to stick it out through a tough degree, a job market that’s actively searching for CS majors, and competitive pay even for entry level positions.
+Getting a CS degree is notoriously difficult, but for those who manage to stick it out throughout the course of the program, there are many good things to look forward to.
+There’s prestige for being able to stick it out through a tough degree, a job market that’s actively searching for CS majors, and competitive pay even for entry-level positions.